davebelais/odot-cds/reference/ReadMe_rev_11-2012.txt

 A higher number of crashes are reported for the 2011 data file compared to previous years.
 This does not reflect an increase in annual crashes.
 The higher numbers result from a change to an internal departmental process that allows the Crash Analysis and Reporting Unit to add previously unavailable, non-fatal crash reports to the annual data file.
 Please be aware of this change when comparing pre-2011 crash statistics.

 Legally reportable motor vehicle traffic crashes are those involving death, bodily injury, or damage to personal property in excess of $500 (for crashes that occurred prior to 09/01/1997) or $1000 (for crashes that occurred between 09/01/1997 and 12/31/2003).
-As of 01/01/2004, drivers are required to file an Accident and Insurance Report Form with DMV within 72 hours when damage to the driver's vehicle is over $1,500; damage to any vehicle is over $1,500 and any vehicle is towed from the scene as a result of damage from the accident; if injury or death resulted from the accident; or if damage to any one person’s property other than a vehicle involved in the accident is over $1,500.
+As of 01/01/2004, drivers are required to file an Accident and Insurance Report Form with DMV within 72 hours when damage to the driver's vehicle is over $1,500; damage to any vehicle is over $1,500 and any vehicle is towed from the scene as a result of damage from the accident; if injury or death resulted from the accident; or if damage to any one personï¿½s property other than a vehicle involved in the accident is over $1,500.
 For more information on filing requirements, please contact DMV.

 The Crash Analysis and Reporting Unit is committed to providing the highest quality crash data to customers.
 However, because submittal of crash report forms is the responsibility of the individual driver, the Crash Analysis and Reporting Unit cannot guarantee that all qualifying crashes are represented; nor can assurances be made that all details pertaining to a single crash are accurate.